Many people believe the stock market is a casino, but there are significant differences between investing and gambling.

 Before you start to invest you have to figure out your investment objectives, investment horizon, and risk tolerance.
 Your investment objective could be to fund your retirement or to save money for your child's education.

-Depending on your objectives you will select investments that align with your timeframe and risk tolerance.
+Depending on your objectives you will select and purchase assets that align with your time horizon and risk tolerance.
 If you plan to retire soon you will likely select stable investments which hold their value well, such as bonds or real estate.
 However, when you're young and retirement is far away you will likely pick investments with long-term growth prospects, such as stocks or exchange-traded funds.

 Gamblers, on the other hand, rarely gamble with a long-term objective.
-Instead, most gamblers are betting their money for one of two reasons:
+Instead, most gamblers are betting on their money to earn larger amounts of money quickly.
+Some gamblers also gamble simply for the pleasure of gambling itself.

-Now that you know the differences between investing and gambling you might still be confused about how gambling applies to investing.
+Now that you know the differences between investing and gambling you might still be confused about the difference.
+After all, aren't investors still speculating on different outcomes to make a profit?

-Investors put a lot of effort into researching investments with good growth prospects and attempt to combat risk through various measures, such as diversification.
-Yet, aren't they still betting on their predictions turning out to be true?
+Investors put a lot of effort into researching investments with good growth prospects.
+In addition, they attempt to combat risk through various measures, such as diversification.
+Therefore, they are speculating rather than gambling.

 “The activity of risking money on the result of something, such as a gem or horse race, hoping to make money.”